sspiky/roblox-group-fund-tracker/README.md

 # roblox group fund tracker
 adds up the robux in your groups and updates a discord embed in a desired channel every hour

-uses requests bc idc about saving an extra 4 ms

 made this for my friend for usage @ .gg/flop, useful if you sell robux via group funds or whatever
 ## Example
 ![alt text](https://i.imgur.com/UMBZlDm.png)